arnodel/jsonstream/README.md

 - it can ingest and output CSV documents (so you can convert JSON <-> CSV for instance)
 - it can prettify JSON in a streaming way (useful for piping to `less`)
-- input can be filtered with JSONPath expressions - and the full (*) [JSONPath spec](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-21) is implemented in a way that tries to preserve the streaming properties of the utility whenever possilbe
+- input can be filtered with JSONPath queries - and the full [JSONPath spec](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-21) is implemented in a way that tries to preserve the streaming properties of the utility whenever possilbe